Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 with it, and thus a lot of code won’t have to be re-tested just because a line of comment was added.

-Finally, "hot-patching" is a form of code instrumentation that is essential to fix critical issues in modules that one doesn’t maintain, or even that one maintains, but have different release cycles than the other modules or integrations that use them.
+Finally, “hot-patching” is a form of code instrumentation that is essential to fix critical issues in modules that one doesn’t maintain, or even that one maintains, but have different release cycles than the other modules or integrations that use them.
 Thus, one will not have to do emergency releases, or worse, forks and uses of forks and branches,